Barry with Shawn Burl………the best passer he’s ever coached

 Is it worthwhile to pursue your dreams?

-That’s a question that I guess only you can and WILL answer that for yourself.
+(One way or the other) that’s a question I guess only you can and WILL answer for yourself.

 Consider Michael Jordan, maybe the greatest basketball player who will ever walk the face of this planet was cut from his high school team as a sophomore.